regan-sarwas/npmap.js/API.md

 ### <a name="geocoder">L.npmap.geocoderControl(config: object)</a>

-Create a geocoder control that searches through both an index of National Parks and a more detailed geocoding service and add it to a map
+Create a geocoder control that searches through both an index of National Parks and a more detailed geocoding service and add it to a map.

 _Arguments_:

+The first, and only, argument is optional, and may be a layer config object with the following properties:

 * (Optional) `provider` (String): Which supported provider should be used?
 Defaults to `esri`.
 Valid options are `bing`, `esri`, `mapquest`, and `nominatim`.

 _Example_:

     var NPMap = {
-      div: 'map',
+      ...
       geocoderControl: true
     };